 The Top 10 Things I learned In My First 30 Years Of Life: #5 - 1

-This is the one where I ask myself, “am I even qualified to share this?”
-So, if you would like you can put an asterisk next to this one as a “do what he says not as he does!”
+This is the one where I ask myself, “Am I even qualified to share this?”
+So, if you would like, you can put an asterisk next to this one as a “do what he says, not as he does!”
 I have improved over the years, but I can hold grudges against others with the best of them.
-It’s easy to show love to others when we get along but showing kindness in the face of offense is a whole other battleground.
-Relationships are tricky things and you won’t always get it right but do your best and trust God for the rest.
+It’s easy to show love to others when we get along, but showing kindness in the face of offense is a whole different battleground.
+Relationships are tricky things, and you won’t always get it right, but do your best and trust God for the rest.

 One of my friends and mentors shared with me once three things that are a must for a healthy marriage, but I find them healthy for any relationship with people.

--Forgive quickly – It’s not about learning to care less, its about learning what to care less about.
-People in the end of the day are far far more valuable than anything on earth.
+-Forgive quickly – It’s not about learning to care less; it's about learning what to care less about.
+People, at the end of the day, are far, far more valuable than anything on earth.
 Show them grace and patience just like Jesus shows you grace and patience every day

-Life is hard and going to be hard for all of us.
+Life is hard and will be hard for all of us.
 We will all have extremely bad days.
-Instead of reacting in anger and hate towards your fellow man dare to remember that God sent Jesus to build a bridge between God and man when man deserved nothing but hell.
-What genuine, sincere and undeserved love.
-If we are going to leave an impact and legacy with our lives, we must get in the habit of building bridges not burning them.
+Instead of reacting in anger and hate towards your fellow man, dare to remember that God sent Jesus to build a bridge between God and man when man deserved nothing but hell.
+What genuine, sincere, and undeserved love.
+If we are going to leave an impact and legacy in our lives, we must get in the habit of building bridges, not burning them.

 4. Keep your eyes up and your head down